 Most sundry expenses and some supply expenses are intended for Administrative and Support functional centres and are actually overhead costs for the organization as a whole.
-However some organizations have elected to distribute these costs to functional centres.
-The primary purpose for distribution is better accountability for expenses.
+Some organizations have elected to distribute these costs to functional centres.
+The primary purpose for distribution is stronger accountability for expenditures.